 How much food should I feed my cat?

 The amount of food you should feed will vary greatly depending upon the caloric density of the specific food that you are feeding.
 The number of calories your cat utilizes is based on the daily energy requirement for your pet and the amount of exercise he/she receives.
 It will be very important that you use a measuring cup to accurately determine the portions you feed.
 You also want to make sure you aren’t feeding way under the recommended amount on the bag, as that can lead to nutritional deficits instead.

 Are all diet pet foods the same?

 While most diet foods are based on similar principals (less fat, fewer calories and more fiber), not all foods are created equal.
 There is a wide range of caloric restriction between diet cat foods.
 Your veterinarian will be able to recommend a specific diet that will best fit your pet’s dietary requirements.
 This choice may vary based on other concurrent medical issues affecting your cat.
-For most obese but otherwise healthy pets, Hill’s Prescription Diet r/d and Eukanuba Restricted-Calorie Formula are the most effective diet foods to be used in a weight-loss program.
+For most obese but otherwise healthy pets, there are many options for prescription weight control diets that can be better assessed with your veterinarian for a weight-loss program.

 It is important to remember that while a low-calorie diet will help your pet maintain a healthy weight, it will not help him/her lose weight initially.
 Caloric intake, as discussed above, is a critical component to effective weight loss.